silx-kit/silx/doc/source/applications/view.rst

 Options
 -------

-  files              Data file to show (h5 file, edf files, spec files) -h, --help         show this help message and exit --debug            Set logging system in debug mode --use-opengl-plot  Use OpenGL for plots (instead of matplotlib)
+  -h, --help           Show this help message and exit --debug              Set logging system in debug mode --use-opengl-plot    Use OpenGL for plots (instead of matplotlib)

 Examples of usage